Sophia B. Jones: Personal life

 Late in life, Jones retired with her sister Anna to Monrovia, California, where they ran an orange grove.
 Sophia and Anna both died in 1932; Sophia B. Jones was 75 years old.

 Legacy

 The University of Michigan Medical School offers a lectureship in infectious diseases named for Sophia B. Jones.
 There is also a Fitzbutler Jones Alumni Society, an organization established to provide financial support to students and faculty by black alumni in 1997.
-They honor her and the school's first black graduate, William Henry Fitzbutler.
-There's also a conference room at Michigan named for Dr. Jones.
+They honor Jones and the school's first black graduate, William Henry Fitzbutler.
+There is also a conference room at Michigan named for Dr. Jones.